-Alfonso Bonilla Aragón International Airport is the third largest airport in Colombia in terms of passengers.
+Alfonso Bonilla Aragón International Airport is the fourth largest airport in Colombia in terms of passengers.
 And it’s the Cali airport for all international and domestic flights to the city, with airport code CLO.

 Alfonso Bonilla Aragón Airport is also known as Palmaseca International Airport.
 This airport is not located in Cali but in nearby Palmira.
 But it is still known as the Cali airport by international travelers and the airlines, as Cali is a much bigger city.
 This is similar to the Medellín airport (MDE) that is located in Rionegro.